 The ankles and arch of the foot feel sufficiently stabilized when wearing this running shoe, an important quality when you’re engaged in high impact activity.

-- Sizes Available: 5 to 11 in narrow, average and wide
+- Sizes: 5 to 12 in narrow, average and wide

 - Sole: Rubber